L3DEVIL/VphonegagaInject/README.md

 If you have your device with adb enabled, connected your PC or your emulator with adb enabled.
 Android Studio will detect and you can click Play to run your app onto your device/emulator

+Most emulators will have adb enabled by default

 ![](https://i.imgur.com/ZegjeM8.png)

 To use adb, you must enable USB debugging in the device system settings, under Developer options.